adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ### 2\.
 Data editing

 Give your clients the ability to manage their own metadata by configuring their website onto a CMS with a Data Editor.
-This will provide them with more fine-grained control over their website’s Search Engine Optimization (SEO) by making it easy to input the meta tags needed by search engines. <a target="_blank" rel="noopener" href="/for-marketers/">CloudCannon’s Data Editor</a> offers an intuitive interface for managing metadata, so that you can offer your web development clients more control over their sites.
+This will provide them with more fine-grained control over their website’s Search Engine Optimization (SEO) by making it easy to input the meta tags needed by search engines. <a target="_blank" rel="noopener" href="/website-editing/">CloudCannon’s Data Editor</a> offers an intuitive interface for managing metadata, so that you can offer your web development clients more control over their sites.

 ![CloudCannon Data Editor for metadata editing](https://cc-dam.imgix.net/DataEditorUpsell.png "CloudCannon Data Editor")

 ### 3\.
 Live visual editing

 Almost every web development client will need to edit their webpages, so why not upsell their web development project by offering your clients an easy interface for live editing?
-As a freelance web developer or web development agency, you can save both you and your clients many hours by offering a CMS with a Visual Editor.
+As a freelance web developer or web development agency, you can save both you, and your clients many hours by offering a CMS with a Visual Editor.
 This will allow your clients to make changes right on the page, in real time.
 This is a huge game-changer for your clients!
 It completely eliminates the need for them to go back an forth between an Editor and Preview.

 And with <a target="_blank" rel="noopener" href="/website-editing/">CloudCannon’s Visual Editor</a>, there’s no need to worry about your clients breaking anything.
 You can set clearly defined control over their pages content, without them needing to worry about anything too technical.